-Recently a CBS News report noted “Among the reasons these tests are not recommended is that they can often find some abnormality, which although benign, could lead to further unnecessary tests and treatment…” “In 1 to 3 percent of people you will find something on the MRI, whether it be a tumor or blood vessel malformation.
+The CBS News report noted “Among the reasons these tests are not recommended is that they can often find some abnormality, which although benign, could lead to further unnecessary tests and treatment…” “In 1 to 3 percent of people you will find something on the MRI, whether it be a tumor or blood vessel malformation.
 You don’t want to find something you weren’t looking for.
 It can be anxiety provoking…”

-Recently a New York Daily News article was a first person story of experience with the health care system.
+The New York Daily News article was a first person story of experience with the health care system.

 “My plunge into the world of ambulances, emergency rooms and minor surgery came without warning, like a trapdoor opening beneath my feet.
 One second, I was skiing along happily in upstate New York’s Adirondack Mountains with my son and a group of friends.
 The next, I was writhing on the slope in pain — having wrenched my right leg in an awkward, slow-speed fall.
 In the blink of an eye, I went from a healthy and independent 52-year-old to a trauma victim in need of a lot of expert help from a lot of people.”

-Recently an article in the Wall Street Journal noted “Quality” has been the buzzword in health care for a decade, but the worthy goal is driving health-care providers to distraction.
+An article in the Wall Street Journal noted “Quality” has been the buzzword in health care for a decade, but the worthy goal is driving health-care providers to distraction.
 All stakeholders—insurers, patients, hospital administrators and government watchdogs—are demanding metrics to ensure that money is spent wisely.